What an amazing view from up here…

-What an amazing view from up here…welcome dear friend, today I am sharing a special adventure I had with my daughter not too long ago…
+Welcome dear friend, today I am sharing a special adventure I had with my daughter not too long ago.

 I have prepared a lovely hot cuppa for us, depending on what you prefer tea, coffee or maybe a hot chocolate, I have them all…

 Let me set the scene for our reflection today;

 It was a lovely hot summer’s day, when we decided to have an adventure, we often share lovely fun adventures together when visiting.

 We decided to play tourists for the day, I had not been to the new high rise building, so I was excited for us to share this experience together.

 On arrival, we had our tourist photo taken on the ground floor, while waiting for the lift to take us to the 77th called Skypoint, as neither of us were keen to climb the 1,331 steps!